 Contracting Resources

 Smart contracting starts here.
-HPA members get exclusive access to our suite of contracting toolkits — practical, expert-developed resources designed to help employers eliminate hidden costs, protect their data rights, and get more value from every vendor relationship.
-The executive summaries below offer a preview of each toolkit.
-Members can contact us for full versions and personalized staff support.
+Our contracting toolkits are practical, expert-developed resources that help employers eliminate hidden costs, protect their data rights, and get more value from every vendor relationship.
+Several toolkits are freely available on our website, while our most in-depth resources are exclusive to HPA members.
+Browse the executive summaries below for a preview — members can contact us for full versions and personalized staff support.

 As healthcare contracts become more transparent and regulations more demanding, understanding your fiduciary responsibilities has never been more important.
 This toolkit guides plan sponsors through the essentials of ERISA compliance — from identifying fiduciaries and overseeing brokers to strengthening contracting practices and leveraging data analytics.
 Updated regularly to reflect the evolving regulatory landscape, it also includes a sample fiduciary committee charter to help your organization get started.